cstubben/ENAbrowseR/README.md

 install_github("cstubben/ENAbrowseR")
 ```

-###Find datasets
+###Search

-`ena_taxonomy` returns the number of records and size of each sequence database (total bases) on the ENA [taxonomy page](http://www.ebi.ac.uk/ena/browse/taxon-portal-rest).
-The function includes direct hits to the taxa (*Yersinia pestis*) and hits to all descendants (all strains of *Yersinia pestis*) and accepts either a taxonomy ID or name as input.
+`ena_taxonomy` accepts either a taxonomy ID or name as input and returns the number of records and size of each sequence database (total bases) on the ENA [taxonomy page](http://www.ebi.ac.uk/ena/browse/taxon-portal-rest).
+The report includes direct hits to the taxa (*Yersinia pestis*) and hits to all descendants (all strains of *Yersinia pestis*).

 ```
 ena_taxonomy("Yersinia pestis")